skoenig/vimwiki-todo/README.md

 ## Installation
 Run `make install` to install `todo` into `TODO_DIR` (defaults to `~/vimwiki`).

+## Recurring Tasks Helper
-To automate the creation of recurring tasks, you will need to setup `recur.py` as a daily cron job.
-This is best suited for people who work with their workstation every day anyhow.
+To automate the creation of recurring tasks, you can use the helper script `recur.py` as a daily cron job.
+This is best suited for people whose workstation runs at the same time every day anyway.
 For everyone else, [anacron](https://linux.die.net/man/8/anacron) might be the solution.

-Run `make install-recur` to copy the script into `TODO_DIR` and create a `recur.txt` file in the same directory.
+Run `make install-recur` to copy the script into `TODO_DIR` and create a configuration file `recur.txt` in the same directory.
-Content of the `recur.txt` follows a format based on that used by remind:
+The configuration syntax follows a format inspired by [remind](https://linux.die.net/man/1/remind):

 ```
 {Wed} Take out trash
 {Mon Wed Fri} backup filesystem